DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 <hr>
 <p><strong><em>Immutable Form.</em></strong> The hut is immune to any spell or effect that would alter its form.</p>
 <p><strong><em>Siege Monster.</em></strong> The hut deals double damage to objects and structures.</p>
 <p><strong><em>Stolen Gem.</em></strong> The hut is animated by a magic gem shaped like a viridian pinecone embedded in the stump beneath its floorboards, held in place by a black root (AC 15, 10 hit points, vulnerability to fire damage, and immunity to poison and psychic damage).
-A player who removes the hut’s floorboards as described in <span class="citation">U3.
-Baba Lysaga’s Hut (p.
+A player who removes the hut’s floorboards as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U3BabaLysagasHut">U3.
+Baba Lysaga’s Hut</a> (p.
 163)</span> exposes the gem, and can remove the gem by destroying the root or succeeding on a DC 15 Strength check.
 The hut dies if the gem is removed.</p>
 <h3>Actions</h3>
 <p><strong><em>Root.</em></strong> Melee Weapon Attack: +12 to hit, reach 20 ft., one target.
 Hit: <span class="highlight">24 (3d10 + 8)</span> bludgeoning damage, and the target must succeed on a <span class="highlight">DC 20 Strength saving throw</span> or be <span class="highlight">knocked prone</span> or <span class="highlight">pushed up to 10 feet</span> away.
 If the save fails by 10 or more, the hut can <span class="highlight">grapple</span> the target instead of pushing it or knocking it prone (escape DC 20).</p>
 <p><strong><em>Throw.</em></strong> A creature grappled by the hut must succeed on a <span class="highlight">DC 20 Strength saving throw</span> or be <span class="highlight">thrown 60 feet</span> away.
 A creature thrown in this way falls twenty feet and lands <span class="highlight">prone</span>.</p>